 He has no family relationship with any director and/or major shareholders of the Company.
 He does not have any conflict of interest with the Company.

-He attended all four (4) board meetings held in the financial year ended 31 December 2020.
+He attended four (4) of five (5) board meetings, held in the FY2021.
 He does not hold any shares in the Company.